launchbotapp/editor/README.md

 ![demo](support/assets/demo-colors.gif)

 Just a simple, everyday themable rich-ish text editor for React.
 Can it do everything?
 No. But it can do more than nothing and is super easy to use.
-ARTE is built on top of [Prosemirror](https://prosemirror.net).
+ARTE is written in Typescript and built on top of [Prosemirror](https://prosemirror.net).

 > ⚠️ If you are looking for something more powerful (i.e. inline images, custom view components, embeds), look elsewhere.
 While we may add these features over time, ARTE isn't there today.
 Check out [Remirror](https://github.com/remirror/remirror), or try building something from scratch using Prosemirror.